 Reasonable actions under the Water Act

-If you interfere with the reasonable flow of water or, by An act that breaches a duty to take reasonable care and results in loss or damage to another person.
-See also tort., interfere with a flow of water in a manner that is ‘not reasonable’, you must pay for any damage caused to your neighbour.
+If you interfere with the reasonable flow of water or, by negligence, interfere with a flow of water in a manner that is ‘not reasonable’, you must pay for any damage caused to your neighbour.

 In deciding what is ‘reasonable’, the factors that are considered include: